Synthetic Function Demonstrations Improve Generation in Low-Resource Programming Languages: Results and Discussion

-In the \textit{$RAG_{All}$} setting all models except for \textit{CodeLlama 13B} suffer when given all function signatures, likely because the long context makes it harder to identify the most relevant function.
-However, optimal retrievals in \textit{$RAG_{Oracle}$} improve most models, showing the upper-bound of RAG assisted by a powerful reasoning model, o1.
-Still, compared to \textit{Base Models}, the boost is marginal.
+In \textit{$RAG_{All}$} all models except for CodeLlama 13B suffer when given all function signatures, likely because the long context obscures the most relevant function.
+However, optimal retrievals in \textit{$RAG_{Oracle}$} improve most models, showing the upper-bound of a RAG approach.
+However, improvement is inconsistent and not large over \textit{Base Models}.

-In the finetuned \textit{$FT_{Doc}$} setting, "continued training" on raw function documentation often harms performance.
-However, restructuring this into QA format (\textit{$FT_{Doc-QA}$}) can be useful.
+In the finetuned \textit{$FT_{Doc}$} setting,``continued training'' on raw function docs often harms performance.
+However, restructuring this into QA format (\textit{$FT_{Doc-QA}$}) can sometimes be useful, such as in the weaker LLama2 models.
 Yet compared to \textit{Base Models} the improvement is also marginal.

-We achieve a significant performance boost in nearly all models over \textit{Base Models} with finetuning on our synthetically generated data in \textit{$FT_{Syn-QA}$}.
-The finetuned models even outperform corresponding \textit{$RAG_{Oracle}$} settings, where the functions expected to be used are provided as hints by o1.
+In \textit{$FT_{Syn-QA}$} we achieve a significant performance boost over all \textit{Base Models} by finetuning on our synthetic data.
+The finetuned models even outperform corresponding \textit{$RAG_{Oracle}$} settings, where the functions expected to be used are provided as hints by oracle o1.
 See Figure~\ref{fig:hero} for a showcase.

-Most code-specialized models (*\textit{-coder}) enjoy a greater boost from synthetic data finetuning compared to non-specialized counterparts (\textit{w/o -coder}).
-This suggests that previously learned coding skills can aid transfer to new programming languages.
+Regarding code pretraining, it is not clear that base models pretrained in HRPLs exhibit any consistent improvement in generating Excel, an LRPL.
+However, most code-pretrained models enjoy a greater boost from synthetic data finetuning compared to non-specialized counterparts.
+This shows clearly that previously learned coding skills in HRPLs can transfer to LRPLs.